rhaksar/simulators/README.md

 simulators system-wide.

 ## Directories:
-- `epidemics`: Simulate a disease epidemic.
+- `simulators/epidemics`: Simulate a disease epidemic.
-- `fires`: Simulate a forest fire.
+- `simulators/fires`: Simulate a forest fire.

 ## Files:
-- `Element.py`: Template for simulation elements.
+- `simulators/Element.py`: Template for simulation elements.
-- `Simulator.py`: Template for simulators.
+- `simulators/Simulator.py`: Template for simulators.
-- `epidemicsExample.py`: Example use of the 2014 West Africa Ebola outbreak simulator.
+- `examples/epidemicsExample.py`: Example use of the 2014 West Africa Ebola outbreak simulator.
-- `firesExample.py`: Example use of the lattice-based forest.
+- `examples/firesExample.py`: Example use of the lattice-based forest.